 You have to reconfirm your eligibility every 3 months.
 If you apply more than 3 months before the term starts, you’ll have to reconfirm your eligibility in your account in order to keep your code valid.

-If you are applying for 30 hours and someone else already claims Tax-Free Childcare for that child, your application will be unsuccessful.
+If you are applying for 15 or 30 hours and someone else already claims Tax-Free Childcare for that child, your application will be unsuccessful.

 Once your application has been approved, you’ll get a code for 30 hours free childcare to give to your childcare provider.